Neutree/BPI-Doc/docs/Triode-Car/en/microbit_tutorial/control_motor.md

-# Use buttons to control the motor
+# Use buttons to control the motors

 ## Example program